Generalized saturation game: -saturation games

 \begin{proof}[Proof of Theorem~\ref{P5S3}]

 We give a strategy for Mini, without specifying the first player.

 {\bf Stage 1:} There is at least one isolated vertex.

 Let $S$ be the set of all nontrivial connected components that are not cycles, before a move of Mini.
-Before each of her moves, Mini chooses the first of the following three rules whose assumption is satisfied: \begin{enumerate} \item There is a $P_i \in S$, where $i \in \{3,4\}$.
-Mini 'closes' such a path to a $C_i$. \item $S$ consists of edges.
+Before each of her moves, Mini chooses the first of the following three rules whose assumption is satisfied: \begin{enumerate} \item $S$ contains a copy of $P_i$, where $i \in \{3,4\}$.
+Mini 'closes' such a path to a copy of $C_i$. \item $S$ consists of edges.
 Mini tries to claim an isolated $K_2$.
-If that is not possible, Mini connects one edge with an isolated vertex creating a $P_3$. \item $S= \emptyset$.
+If that is not possible, Mini connects one edge with an isolated vertex creating a copy of $P_3$. \item $S$ is an empty set.
 Mini plays an isolated $K_2$ if she can.
 If she can not, then the graph of the played edges consists of cycles and the game is over. \end{enumerate}

 {\bf Stage 2:} There is no isolated vertex.